colebrookson/research-access/docs/institution-contact-protocol.md

 --------------------------------------------------------------------------------
 ## Email Organization
 --------------------------------------------------------------------------------
-In order to keep things organzied in the share email account we will be using specific labels and colors to
+In order to keep things organzied in the share email account we will be using specific labels and colors to denote individuals
+Label are organized alphabetically on the side panel in the email browser, and also appear in the list of emails.

 ![Description \label{Email}](images/alex_email1.png)

+To create a new label:
+1. Click the "More" tab
+2. Scroll down and click "Create new label"
+3. Enter "yourname-corresponds" into the type box and hit create
+4. Designate your individual color
+4a.
+Click on the three dots
+4b.
+Hover over "Label Colour"
+4c.
+Pick your colour!

 ![Description \label{Email2}](images/alex_email2.png)

+Please try and choose a distinct colour from the ones in use.
+You can even create your own label ** please note that Cole is associated wtih the color orange, and any cases that are completed have some blue in the label

 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------